lukerohde/join-form/www/SCOPE.md

--- Payment method validation fails with invalid deduction date for yearly frequency TESTED -- Payment method validation passes with deduction date deferred -- Credit card validated rather than charged with deduction date is deferred -- deduction is not shown when disabled
+-- Payment method validation fails with invalid deduction date for yearly frequency TESTED -- Payment method validation passes with deduction date deferred -- Credit card validated rather than charged with deduction date is deferred -- deduction date can be enabled for the join form
--- deduction date can be enabled for the join form
+-- deduction is not shown when disabled
--- deduction date is disabled by default on new join forms -- Changing the pay_method to credit card reloads the form allowing immediate deduction -- Changing the pay_method to australian bank account reloads the form not allowing immediate deduction, setting an invalid field value to tomorrow
+-- deduction date is disabled by default on new join forms -- join form cannot be saved with deferral_on and deduction_date off -- Changing the pay_method to credit card reloads the form allowing immediate deduction -- Changing the pay_method to australian bank account reloads the form not allowing immediate deduction, setting an invalid field value to tomorrow
 -- Direct Debit Release validates without deduction date